 Meatballs should be stored in an airtight container or zip-closure bag in the refrigerator.
 Properly stored, meatballs will keep for 5-7 days.

-How to reheat meatballs?
+How to reheat tomato sauce meatballs?

 These meatballs are incredibly easy to reheat!